Kayhanmohseni/Airbnb-Listings-in-Washington-via-Tableau/README.md

 ![Tableau Project Dashboard](https://github.com/user-attachments/assets/8b19b7d8-33e0-4fd0-b9cc-c0e5ce02aabe)

 ### Data Sources
-?????????????Layoffs Data: The primary dataset used for this analysis is the "layoffs.csv" file, containing information about the layoffs for each company and industry.??????????????????????????????????
+Airbnb Listings in Washington Data: The primary dataset used for this analysis is taken from Kaggle which is listed in the references and contains information about Airbnb listings including their location, price, number of bedrooms, etc.

 ### Tools